TopDevBeast53/helix-smart-contract/deployment.md

 Run `npx hardhat run scripts/8_deployHelixNFTBridge.js --network testnetBSC` Copy the address of the Helix NFT contract and **put it into the `helixNFTBridge` map** to `scripts/constants/contracts.js`.

-## 9. HelixPoints Token / Helix LP

-This is the Helix Points / Liquidity Pool token

-Run `npx hardhat run scripts/9_deployHpToken.js --network testnetBSC` (or mainnet)

-Now, copy the address of the HelixPoint Token contract and **put it into the `hpToken` map** to `scripts/constants/contracts.js`.

 ## 10. SwapRewards

 It's called by the router when the user performs a token swap and will credit helixToken/hpToken to the user's balance